 With regard to the unemployment rate, only a very small fraction of the labor force is unemployed (3 percent).
 That is, the vast majority of the labor force is actively working.
 While this is almost the same rate as in the NPS 2008/09, the distribution of the unemployed has shifted across locations.
 A few findings are found compared to the NPS 2008/09: an increase in unemployment among people in Zanzibar, a decrease in rates in Dar es Salaam, and no change in other mainland urban areas.
-In the NPS 2012/13, unemployment in Zanzibar was 17 percent compared to less than 3 percent in the
+In the NPS 2012/13, unemployment in Zanzibar was 17 percent compared to less than 3 percent in the Mainland.
+As in earlier NPS rounds, unemployment is much higher in urban than in rural areas, where it is very rare.
+As noted above, the relaxed definition of unemployment is used, otherwise the international definition would lower further the unemployment rate since it also requires that those without work and available to work must have sought work in the last four weeks.

-&lt;sup>2 Unpaid family workers appear to be underrepresented in the NPS.
-While both wage employees and self-employed have been properly captured as part of the labour force, a significant proportion of unpaid workers might be excluded from the labour force, particularly in the first round of the NPS.
+from the labour force, particularly in the first round of the NPS.
 Thus the labour force participation and unemployment rates presented in this report should be taken with caution because adjusted figures taking into account unpaid family workers might display neither the same direction of the temporal trend nor the same magnitude of the change.